-That the staff report dated January 21, 2020 titled "Maple Ridge Ticket Information Utilization Amending Bylaw No. 7585-2019" be forwarded to the Council Meeting of January 28, 2020.
+That the Maple Ridge Ticket Information Utilization Amending Bylaw No. 7585-2019 be given first, second and third readings.

 Councillor Duncan - OPPOSED

 1112 Maple Ridge Noxious Weeds and Other Growth Control Bylaw No. 2384-1976

 Staff report dated January 21, 2020 recommending that Maple Ridge Noxious Weed and Other Growth Control Bylaw No. 2384-1976 be repealed in its entirety.